Electroconvulsive therapy: History

 Convulsive therapy was introduced in 1934 by Hungarian neuropsychiatrist Ladislas J. Meduna who, believing mistakenly that schizophrenia and epilepsy were antagonistic disorders, induced seizures first with camphor and then metrazol (cardiazol).
 Meduna is thought to be the father of convulsive therapy.

 In 1937, the first international meeting on schizophrenia and convulsive therapy was held in Switzerland by the Swiss psychiatrist Max Müller.
 The proceedings were published in the American Journal of Psychiatry and, within three years, cardiazol convulsive therapy was being used worldwide.

 The ECT procedure was first conducted in 1938 by Italian neuro-psychiatrist Ugo Cerletti and rapidly replaced less safe and effective forms of biological treatments in use at the time.
 Cerletti, who had been using electric shocks to produce seizures in animal experiments, and his assistant Lucio Bini at Sapienza University of Rome developed the idea of using electricity as a substitute for metrazol in convulsive therapy and, in 1938, experimented for the first time on a person affected by delusions.

 It was believed early on that inducing convulsions aided in helping those with severe schizophrenia but later found to be most useful with affective disorders such as depression.
 Cerletti had noted a shock to the head produced convulsions in dogs.
-The idea to use electroshock on humans came to Cerletti when he saw how pigs were given an electric shock before being butchered to put them in an anesthetized state.
+The idea of a procedure on humans came to Cerletti when he saw how pigs were given an electric shock before being butchered to put them in an anesthetized state.
 Cerletti and Bini practiced until they felt they had the right parameters needed to have a successful human trial.
-Once they started trials on patients, they found that after 10-20 treatments the results were significant.
+Once they started trials on patients, they found that after 10–20 treatments the results were significant.
 Patients had much improved.

-A positive side effect to the treatment was retrograde amnesia.
-It was because of this side effect that patients could not remember the treatments and had no ill feelings toward it.
+A positive side effect to the treatment was retrograde amnesia and it was because of this side effect that patients could not remember the treatments and had no ill feelings toward it.

 ECT soon replaced metrazol therapy all over the world because it was cheaper, less frightening and more convenient.
 Cerletti and Bini were nominated for a Nobel Prize but did not receive one.
 By 1940, the procedure was introduced to both England and the US.
 In Germany and Austria, it was promoted by Friedrich Meggendorfer.
 Through the 1940s and 1950s, the use of ECT became widespread.
 At the time the ECT device was patented and commercialized abroad, the two Italian inventors had competitive tensions that damaged their relationship.
-In the 1960s, despite a climate of condemnation, the original Cerletti-Bini ECT apparatus prototype was hotly contended by scientific museums between Italy and the USA.
+In the 1960s, despite a climate of condemnation, the original Cerletti-Bini ECT apparatus prototype was contended by scientific museums between Italy and the US.
 The ECT apparatus prototype is now owned and displayed by the Sapienza Museum of the History of Medicine in Rome.